Jeep Check Engine Light Stays On

 - Transmission: Gearbox-related problems can trigger the check engine light, as well.
 You may be experiencing harsh shifting or being stuck in 2nd gear, called a limp mode.
 In most cases, replacing the transmission valve body fixes the problem.
 Fault Code: P0740

 - Throttle Body: Newer Jeeps with 4-cylinder engines are prone to electronic throttle body problems.
 This will cause rough idle, loss of power, and poor throttle response.
-In some cases, it can even trigger extremely limiting limp home mode.
+In some cases, it can even trigger an extremely limiting limp home mode.
 Replacing the throttle body is the only way to solve the issue.
-Codes: P2112 and P2112 – Throttle Actuator Control System – Stuck Open
+Codes: P2112 and P2112 – Throttle Actuator Control System – Stuck Open.

 Frequently Asked Questions

-Jeep check engine light on but no codes
+Jeep check engine light on, but no codes

 If you are reading the codes on your Jeep but are not getting any stored codes, you may be using a scanner that does not work on your vehicle.
 Another possible issue is that the OBD-II port is damaged.